DelineaXPM/delinea-platform/Scripts/SecretServer/Confluent/Instructions.md

 - Click on Create Secret

-- Select the template created in the earlier step [Above](#Confluent-discovery-account-template).
+- Select the template created in the earlier step [above](#Confluent-discovery-account-template).

 - Fill out the required fields with the information from the application registration

   - Secret Name (for example Confluent Discovery Account)

   - tenant-url (base Confluent url with no trailing slash)

 - The following field values are as created in the [Create an OAuth Application Registry](#create-an-oauth-application-registry) Section

   - ApiKey

   - ApiSecret

   - AdminRoles

 - Click Create Secret